targetaidev/sideweed/metrics.md

 cd prometheus-*
 ```

-Prometheus server is a single binary called `prometheus` (or `prometheus.exe` on Microsoft Windows).
+Prometheus server is a single binary called `prometheus`.
 Run the binary and pass `--help` flag to see available options

 ```sh
 ./prometheus --help